polimorphic/haskell-spa-tutorial/8-state/README.md

         ]
     ```
 3. Need to have the ability to modify the State.
     i.
 In our Handler, we define the actions Modify and NoOp.
-Note
+You could also define more complicated actions in your handler that then use some combination of Modify and NoOp.
         a.
 Modify function takes in a function and modifies the state (type state -> state)
         b.
 NoOp -> returns you the state
     ii.
-We can then use the Modify action to update our state.
+We can then use the Modify action to update our state from our View.
 For example, in the following code:
     `[ input_ [type_ "number", onInput $ \x -> Modify $ sInventory . ix i ._1 .~ fromMaybe 0 (readMaybe $ fromMisoString x)] `
     We take the input value and use it to Update the data stored in `sInventory`.
 Along the way we must adjust the types to be able to use the proper functions, for example the `value` is of type MisoString, so we must call fromMisoString to use the readMaybe function.
 The readMaybe function allows us to access the Int value of the String x, if it exists.